 Night nappies – the absorbent part

 A flat nappy is essentially a square of fabric.
 The humble terry is the most widely known.
 Flats can be made from cotton, hemp or bamboo but cotton is the most common.
 As well as terries you can also have muslins or prefolds.
-Any of these flats can be folded onto your baby, and there are loads of different folds to suit different babies.
+Flats can be folded onto your baby or folded and laid flat in a wrap (called padfolding, see below).
+There are loads of different folds to suit different babies.
 I’d recommend having a quick look at a few folds online.
 Most have the option of including a booster within the fold to increase absorbency.
 You will also need to add a fleece liner between the nappy and your baby so they feel dry.

 Again these are commonly made from cotton, bamboo or hemp.
 Some are fleece-lined already so you don’t need to add your own.
 Some come with their own boosters as part of the price.
 There are also choices in how you fasten these nappies, they come in popper, Velcro or nippa.
 With some brands you’ll get a choice of fastening, with others only one option will be available.
 It’s worth thinking about what sort of fastening you would like.